function61/passitron/docs/user-guides/comparison-to-alternatives.md

 On the radar
 ------------

+.. means mention-worthy projects for which we haven't had the time to write a feature breakdown yet.

 [Krypton](https://krypt.co/) - while Krypton is not a password manager (at all), on the surface (I haven't tested it yet) it seems to do a great job of handling the use case of U2F-enabled logins.
 It seems that you need a browser plugin to use it, which is kind of a